UHMC/module-8-lab-beginner/README.md

     // Version of Solidity compiler this program was written for pragma solidity ^0.5.1;
     ```
     * This piece of information allows the Solidity compiler to know what set of rules it should use when compiling the contract into bytecode.
-Solidity changes often, so using compiler versions far from the version the code was written for may cause compilation or runtime issues.
 5. PLACEHOLDER

 ## Credits